caltechlibrary/cold/INSTALL.md

     c. start a third shell session in the cold repository
       a. `deno task public_service`

-You should now have four web services running.
+You should now have three web services running running on localhost.

+Port 8485
+: This is the management JSON API for cold_ui

+Port: ison four web services running.

 - a public JSON API and management JSON API
 - a public web service and a managment web service